jsfix-ci/cloudyday/README.md

 If using additional flags like `--name`, add a `--` prefix to the command so that flags can be picked up.
 Example: `npm run sequelize -- model:create --name NewModelName`

-To test the application using Mocha use `npm run test`.
+To test the application using Mocha use `npm run test-mocha`.

-To check code quality using ESLint use `npm run eslint`.
+To check code quality using ESLint use `npm run test-eslint`.

-To run all tests and code quality checks use `npm run verify`.

 To build the application, run `npm run build`.

+To run all tests, code quality checks and build process use `npm test`.

 ## Developing on CloudyDay